niplav/site/toy_ai_takeoff_model.md

 economic doublings, or in wallclock time)?
 Will one AGI system become a [singleton](https://en.wikipedia.org/wiki/Singleton_(global_governance)), i.e come to dominate the whole world (individual vs. collective takeoff)?
-Will AGIs FOOM<!--TODO: link-->, i.e growing unexpectedly fast?
+Will AGIs [FOOM](https://intelligence.org/ai-foom-debate/), i.e growing unexpectedly fast?
 And: will there be one or more discontinuity when AI systems recursively self-improve?
 This text attempts to shine light on the last question and highlight a (supposedly underappreciated) argument for one or